Courses and Degree Requirements

 Total Credits: 45

 Curriculum tracks provide students the chance to build expertise in particular public service functions such as policy analysis and communications.
 Students choose electives from a pre-determined list.
-Those electives build on PSM core courses and provide the opportunity for more in-depth consideration of specific topics.(Read more.)
+Those electives build on MPA core courses and provide the opportunity for more in-depth consideration of specific topics.(Read more.)

 Description of Required Courses